Trending Winning Numbers from PCSO's 2D Lotto Recent Draw Results

 Pivot Table of Winning Frequency Tandems

 For the reason that the data are updated from time to time, information changes as new results are added to the database.
 Initially, trends are being observed based on a 21-draw period that covers, practically, a week's results of the 2D Lotto draws.
-Recent results from a shorter period, rather than a large volume of historical data, are being examined to establish more relevant trending winning numbers.
+Recent results from a shorter period, rather than from a large volume of historical data, are being examined to establish more relevant trending winning numbers.

 How To Interpret the Data